Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ## Entry in to The American Watercolor Society ##

-Originally, last year I had plans to complete show piece paintings for entry in to some of the most prestigious exhibits I could find.
-It was a wild ambition.
-The American Watercolor Society's (AWS) [Annual International Exhibit](https://americanwatercolorsociety.org/2026-annual-international-exhibition/) was one of these shows.
-The cancer diagnoses journey slowed down my ability to get a show piece completed in time, and so I missed the deadline with no current work I had left unsold, I felt was worthy entering in the show.
-And I'm afraid I don't have the energy or resources right now to make it to New York for the exhibit it's self.

-AWS however has another online associate member's exhibit, and I had just completed my show piece with some time left before the deadline for this exhibit was up.
-So became a new member and entered...
+Last year, I had ambitious plans to create several exhibition pieces for some of the most prestigious watercolor shows in the country.

+One of those goals was entry into the American Watercolor Society's [Annual International Exhibit](https://americanwatercolorsociety.org/2026-annual-international-exhibition/).

+Cancer had other plans.

+The diagnosis and treatment process slowed my progress enough that I missed the deadline, and I didn't have an available painting I felt represented my best work.
+Even if I had, I'm not certain I currently have the energy or resources required to travel to New York for the exhibition itself.

+Fortunately, AWS also hosts an Associate Members Online Exhibition.

+Having just completed [I'm Sorry, It's Cancer](/story/im-sorry-its-cancer) before the submission deadline, I became a member and entered the painting.

 {{< row-start >}}
-    {{< preview col="6" painting="/artwork/im-sorry-its-cancer/" >}}
+    {{< img col="6" src="cancer.jpg" alt="Self Portrait Watercolor" title="I'm Sorry, It's Cancer.
+Watercolor on Paper" >}}
 {{< row-end >}}

-I would now like to announce [I'm Sorry, It's Cancer](/story/im-sorry-its-cancer) has been accepted in to the [2026 American Watercolor Society's Associate Members Online Exhibit](https://americanwatercolorsociety.org/2025-associate-members-online-exhibition-2/).
-I'm beyond words and excitement.
+I am thrilled to announce that I'm Sorry, It's Cancer has been accepted into the [2026 American Watercolor Society's Associate Members Online Exhibit](https://americanwatercolorsociety.org/2025-associate-members-online-exhibition-2/).

+I'm beyond grateful and honored to have the work included.

 {{< button href="/story/im-sorry-its-cancer" text="View Painting" >}}